 But there’s still one other option that you can use to identify your calls to your customers.

-• Custom branding retained in the phone call log.
+- Custom branding is retained in the phone call log.